drukpa1455/crewai-job/README.md

 - 🔍 **Intelligent Job Analysis**: Automatically extracts key information from job postings including requirements, qualifications, and company culture
 - 📝 **CV Customization**: Tailors your CV to highlight relevant skills and experiences for each job
 - ✉️ **Cover Letter Generation**: Creates personalized cover letters that connect your experience with job requirements
-- 🎯 **Professional Evaluation**: Provides detailed feedback and scoring of your application materials
+- 🎨 **Professional Formatting**: Generates beautifully formatted PDF and JPEG versions of your documents
 - 🤖 **Multi-Agent System**: Utilizes specialized AI agents for different aspects of the application process
 - 💾 **Organized Output**: Saves modified documents with clear, job-specific naming conventions